Chapter 1 Introductory Statistics in R

 A variance is a numeric descriptor of the variation of a quantity.
 Variances will serve as the foundation for much of what we use in making statistical inferences in this course.
 In fact, a standard method of data analysis for many of the problems we will encounter is known as analysis of variance (shorthanded ANOVA).

-You were (or should have been) exposed to variance in your introductory statistics course.
-What is crucial now is that you know what you are finding the variance of; i.e., what is the “quantity” we referred to in the preceding paragraph?
+You were exposed to variance in your introductory statistics course.
+What is crucial now is that you understand what you are finding the variance of; i.e., what is the “quantity” we referred to in the preceding paragraph?
 Consider the following example:

 • Example.
-Suppose you collect a simple random sample of n fasting blood glucose measurements from a population of diabetic patients.
-The measurements are denoted \(x_1\), \(x_2\), \(\ldots\), \(x_n\).
+Suppose you collect a simple random sample of fasting blood glucose measurements from a population of \(n\) diabetic patients, where \(n\) is the standard notation for the size of a sample.
+The measurements, or observations, are denoted \(x_1\), \(x_2\), \(\ldots\), \(x_n\).
 What are some of the different “variances” that one might encounter in this scenario?

-2. All fasting blood glucose values in the population vary around the true mean of the population \(\mu\).
-This is called the population variance (usually denoted \(\sigma^2\)).
+2. All fasting blood glucose values in the population vary around the true mean of the population (typically denoted with \(\mu\), the lowercase Greek ‘mu’).
+This is called the population variance (usually denoted \(\sigma^2\) where \(\sigma\) is the lowercase Greek ‘sigma’).
 Note that \(\sigma^2\) cannot be calculated without a census of the entire population, so \(s^2\) serves as an estimate of \(\sigma^2\).

-The variances cited above are each very different things.
-We could dream up even more if we wanted to: for example, each different possible random sample of \(n\) patients will produce a different sample variance \(s^2\).
+The variances cited above are each different measures.
+Even more measures of variability exist; for example, each different possible random sample of \(n\) patients will produce a different sample variance \(s^2\).
 Since these would all be estimates of the population variance \(\sigma^2\), we could even find the variance of the sample variances!

 Some formulas: